 We take applications from families who meet the following criteria for their family and their child.
 A separate application is required for each individual child.
+An online application and payment process is available by clicking here: Application Online.

 Most all applications and payment of application fees is online.
 When we use the term “receive” in our policies, we mean that the application and payment are processed online and are automatically entered with a date and time stamp into our Application and Waiting List database.
 If, in a rare case, a hard copy application must be processed, “received” means physically received and date and time-stamped in our main office.